 Bringing Shabbat Home | How to Prepare for Shabbat

-There have been seasons of bringing Shabbat home that were such a gift to us as parents.
-They brought to light not only how to prepare for Shabbat and home but gave us a deeper understanding of the heart behind the day.
-This helped us to better build a foundation of faith for our children.
+There have been seasons when practicing Shabbat at home felt especially meaningful for us as parents.
+It not only taught us how to prepare our hearts and our home, but also deepened our understanding of the purpose behind the day.
+In turn, it’s helped us create a more intentional and lasting foundation of faith for our children.

 Cleaning the Home, Making Challah Bread, Cooking a Meal

-• Cleaning: Friday is a cleaning day for our family as we prepare our home for Shabbat.
-As Ariebella, our daughter, gets older, we have her help by picking up her toys and her room.
+- Cleaning: Friday is a cleaning day for our family as we prepare our home for Shabbat.
+As our kids get older, we have them help pick up their toys and tidy their rooms.

-• Cooking a Meal: Our family loves cooking together.
+- Cooking a Meal: Our family loves cooking together.
 We prepare a nice meal of our family’s favorite recipes.
-This might be roasted chicken, mashed potatoes, roasted asparagus, salad, and of course, challah bread!
+This might be roasted chicken, mashed potatoes, roasted asparagus, salad, and of course, challah bread.
+To set this meal apart from the others during the week, we like to use my grandma’s china!

-• Is it something you and your family look forward to?
+- Is it something you and your family can look forward to?

 The act of cleaning, making challah bread, and cooking a meal helps us prepare for Shabbat as a family.
 It sets aside time, creates conversations, and gives each of us a stake in the shared responsibility of cultivating experiences that honor the Father, the day, and each other.